isomerpages/nparks-juronglake/index.md

   families and the community to come together.
 image: /images/Chinese Garden/Twin_Pagoda.jpg
 permalink: /
+notification: "ℹ️ Please note that the afternoon shift (4pm – 7pm) of the Garden Shuttle Service Trial will be suspended on 19–20, 25–27 September, and 3–4 October due to Lights by the Lake. | Please note the following closures:
-notification: "ℹ️ Please note the following closures: Toilet in Sunken Garden (Closed for maintenance until further notice)"
+  Toilet in Sunken Garden (Closed for maintenance until further notice)"
 sections:
   - hero:
       title: Jurong Lake Gardens